 Life comes at you fast.

-Two weeks ago my son was diagnosed with diabetes.
-He's an athletic and healthy young man in his mid-twenties, bright, earning a good living as a computer programmer, living well, walking with God, in that time of life when there are limitless possibilities stretched out before you and life seems good.
+Two weeks ago my son was diagnosed with Type 1 diabetes.
+He’s an athletic and healthy young man in his mid-twenties, bright, earning a good living as a computer programmer, living well, walking with God, in that time of life when there are limitless possibilities stretched out before you and life seems good.

 He suddenly started losing weight, lost his taste for food, began urinating almost constantly and felt exhausted.
 A trip to the doctor confirmed that his blood sugar had gone through the roof.
 Diabetes.
 Now he has a whole new set of routines: insulin injections, glucose testing, adding up carbs and sugars at every meal.
 People with type 1 diabetes walk a tightrope between hypoglycemia and hyperglycemia.
 Frankly, it’s remarkable that our bodies so effortlessly balance those two extremes when it’s so challenging for a diabetic to do so mechanically.